aldopaganijr/react-movie/README.md

 STRECH

-* A link to the movie trailer somewhere
+* A link to the movie trailer somewhere!
 * A set of smooth animations
 * Replicating the blockbuster feel